CraftAcademyLabs/coach-guides/miscellaneous/assessments/assessment_6.md

 **Tasks (Acceptance Criteria)**

-- [ ] Scaffold a Rails application
+- [ ] Scaffold a Rails API application
 - [ ] Turn off generators for helpers, assets and all specs (accept model specs)
 - [ ] Clean up the generated code from unnecessary comment for good readability